-In wave function-based techniques, ionization potentials and electron affinities can be calculated either as a difference in ground-state energies (between the neutral and ionic systems) or via the equation-of-motion framework, which directly results in an eigensystem whose eigenvalues are the ionization potentials or electron affinities.
-Equation-of-motion coupledcluster (EOM-CC) theory is one such framework, which typically achieves accurate excitation energies when performed with single and double excitations (EOM-CCSD).^{24,25} At the intersection of these methods, Nooijen and Snijders derived a one-particle Green's function in the CC framework, 26,27 the poles and residues of which are precisely those of the conventional EOM-CC formalism (in the bivariational framework).
-The CC Green's function has seen a renewed interest in recent years.28-34 One of the main goals of the present work is to relate the latter theory to the GW approximation, which is carried out in section 3.
+Within the molecular physics and quantum chemistry communities, a number of perturbative schemes have been proposed to directly construct the self-energy,^{12,13} including the outer-valence Green's function approach,12 the two-particlehole Tamm-Dancoff approximation14 and its extended variant,15 and the algebraic diagrammatic construction.16 More recently the second-order Green's function^{17,18} has been studied, especially in its self-consistent19 and finite-temperature20 variations.
+In wavefunction-based techniques, ionization potentials and electron affinities can either be calculated as a difference in ground-state energies (between the neutral and ionic systems) or via the equation-of-motion framework, which directly results in an eigensystem whose eigenvalues are the ionization potentials or electron affinities.
+Equation-of-motion coupled-cluster (EOM-CC) theory is one such framework, which typically achieves accurate excitation energies when performed with single and double excitations (EOM-CCSD).^{21,22} At the intersection of these methods, Nooijen and Snijders derived a one-particle Green's function in the CC framework,^{23,24} the poles and residues of which are precisely those of the conventional EOM-CC formalism (in the bivariational framework).
+The CC Green's function has seen a renewed interest in recent years.^{25-29} One of the main goals of the present work is to relate the latter theory to the GW approximation, which is carried out in Sec.
+III.